Endemol Australia: History

+In August 2000, Southern Star Entertainment had teamed up with Dutch entertainment production & distribution outfit Endemol Entertainment by merging Southern Star's unscripted, light entertainment & infotainment production divisions into formed a joint venture production division entitled Southern Star Endemol, that would produce & adapt Endemol's programming such as Big Brother and Deal or No Deal into the Australian production markets while Endemol would distribute them internationally.

+In February 2001, Southern Star Entertainment had teamed up with Glasgow-based British independent production company Wark Clements (now IWC Media) to launch a joint documentary and factual production unit that would focus on international non-fiction & factual television markets called Factual Factory, the new joint documentary & factual production unit would co-create and produce global documentary and factual programming while Wark Clements would produce the factual & documentary programming while Southern Star Entertainment's distribution division Southern Star Sales would serve as distributor for programming made by Factual Factory, starting with The First World War.

 In April 2004, the company was acquired by Southern Cross Broadcasting and in 2007 by Fairfax Media.

+In August 2008, Southern Star Group had sold its 75% majority stake in Carnival Films to NBCUniversal and had it placed into its international production division NBCUniversal International Television Production with Southern Star Group also sold its distribution rights to Carnival's productions to the latter.

 In January 2009, Endemol acquired Southern Star Factual from Fairfax Media in a transaction worth A$75 million, effective shuttering Endemol Southern Star.

-Southern Star Productions's founder Buzz Potamkin died from pancreatic cancer on 22 April 2012.
+Southern Star Productions' founder, Buzz Potamkin, died from pancreatic cancer on 22 April 2012, at the age of 66.

 On 11 December 2013, Southern Star announced it would rebrand as Endemol Australia, completing the rollout by February 2014.
 The change was brought about by Chief Executive Officer, Janeen Faithfull.

 On 15 November 2016, Mark and Carl Fennessy were appointed joint CEOs of Endemol Australia as well as its parent company, Endemol Shine Australia.

-Southern Star Group's founder Neil Balnaves died in a boating accident on 21 February 2022.
+Southern Star Group's founder, Neil Balnaves, died on 21 February 2022 in a boating accident, at the age of 77, while holidaying with his wife, Diane, in Tahiti.

-Hanna-Barbera Pty Ltd (Australia)'s founder Kevin Weldon died peacefully 'content to have lived a full, lucky and blessed life', surrounded by family and loved ones, in November 2023.
+Hanna-Barbera Pty Ltd (Australia)'s founder, Kevin Weldon, died peacefully 'content to have lived a full, lucky and blessed life', surrounded by family and loved ones, on 9 November 2023, at the age of 89.

+Turner Broadcasting System's founder, Ted Turner, died at his home in Lamont, Florida, on 6 May 2026, at the age of 87.

+The Hanna-Barbera/Taft-Hardie Group library is currently distributed by Warner Bros.
+Discovery through Warner Bros.
+Animation.